nikkilr88/egghead-asciicasts/build-your-first-production-quality-react-app/lessons/react-use-react-context-to-manage-application-state-through-routes.md

 }
 ```

 I also want to give the `Router` some `state`, so we're going to just use property initializer syntax, so I can just say `state` equals and assign an object at the class level.
-The `Router` is going to maintain a single `state` property that represents the current route, so we'll just define `route` on the `state` object.
+The `Router` is going to maintain a single `state` property that represents the current `route`, so we'll just define `route` on the `state` object.

-Initially, we're going to have to calculate our route, so I'm going to do that in a function I'll call `getCurrentPath`, and we'll call that here.
+Initially, we're going to have to calculate our `route`, so I'm going to do that in a function I'll call `getCurrentPath`, and we'll call that here.
 Then we're going to come up here, outside of our `class`, and define `getCurrentPath`.

 ```jsx
 export class Router extends Component {